baljinderwal/inventoryControl/README.md

     2.  **Sleek Dark:** A modern dark theme with a slate background and vibrant accents.
     3.  **Soothing Blue:** A light theme with calming blue hues.

 - **🔐 World-Class Login Experience:** A modern, beautiful, and highly functional login page designed for a seamless and secure user experience.
+It features:
+    *   A focused, single-column layout with a vibrant, colorful background.
+    *   Real-time inline validation with clear, instructive error messages.
+    *   Helpful microinteractions like success checkmarks in fields and a "shake" animation for submission errors.
+    *   Enhanced accessibility, including support for reduced motion preferences and Caps Lock detection.
+    *   Progressive authentication options with UI for "Sign in with Google" and "Sign in with a passkey".

 ---